 – For the great Events and moments we could share in peace across Europe together.

-– And special thank’s to Kevin Engels for his „helping hand“ during the 2017 re-launch of my WW2 Dodge truck homepage.
+– Special thank’s to Kevin Engels for his „helping hand“ during the 2017 re-launch of my WW2 Dodge truck homepage.

 And – of cause – thank you for visiting my WW2 Dodge trucks homepage!